lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 **HC_Params**

-The structure **hc_params** is the structured passed in the serialize function of _Bit Serializer HyperCube_ and contains the three arguments described in the previous **Section XX** and allows the serializer to use the right hash function for each attribute value during validity check.
+The structure **hc_params** is a structure passed as argument in the serialize function of _Bit Serializer HyperCube_ and contains the three arguments described in the previous **Section XX** to allow the serializer to use the right hash function for each attribute value during validity check.

 #### Algorithms